 As cryptonetworks mature and move from development to usage, cryptoassets will be utilized in many ways.
 For example, Proof-of-Stake networks enable token holders to participate in securing the network and receive rewards by staking their tokens.
 To make the most of an investment in a cryptoasset, simply holding it will likely be a suboptimal strategy.
 Many networks reward participation by inflating tokens and handing them out to protocol following participants resulting in a dilution of non-participating token hodlers.
 The following post will go into the economic considerations that go into the decision of participating in a Proof-of-Stake network.

 This is the second post of the “Proof-of-Stake Ecosystem” introductory series.
-The first post provided a basic introduction to PoS and the concepts of validating and delegating, you can find it here in case you missed it.
-Upcoming posts of this series will go into more detail regarding the parties involved in a Proof-of-Stake network, their positions and potentially centralizing factors.
+The first post provided a basic introduction to PoS and the concepts of validating and delegating.
+The final part of this series will goes into detail regarding the parties involved in a Proof-of-Stake network.

 102: The End of the HODL Meme